 Continuation of MLSC-305.
 Analysis of leadership and management case studies, military tactics applied to squads and platoons, practical exercise in patrolling, orienteering, and preparation of the Advanced Camp.
 Prerequisites: MLSC-305.
+Credit, two hours.

 MLSC-310.
-LEADERSHIP STUDIES I (AF-ROTC)
+LEADERSHIP STUDIES I -(Air Force ROTC)

 This course is a study in the anatomy of leadership, the need for quality and management leadership, the role of discipline in leadership situations and the variables affecting leadership.
 Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts.
 Deal with actual problems and complete projects associated with planning and managing the Leadership Laboratory.
+Course only offered in the fall.
+Credit, three hours.

 MLSC-311.
-LEADERSHIP STUDIES II (AF-ROTC)
+LEADERSHIP STUDIES II -(Air Force ROTC)

 Continuation of AFSC 310.
 This course is a study in the anatomy of leadership, the need for quality and management leadership, the role of discipline in leadership situations and the variables affecting leadership.
 Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts.
 Deal with actual problems and complete projects associated with planning and managing the Leadership Laboratory.
+Course only offered in the spring.
 Credit, three hours.

 MLSC-350.
-LEADERSHIP LABORATORY V (AF-ROTC)
+LEADERSHIP LABORATORY V -(Air Force ROTC)

 This course (taken in conjunction with AFSC 310) provides you the opportunity to develop your fundamental management skills while planning and conducting cadet activities.
+Course only offered in the fall.
+Credit, none.

 MLSC-351.
-LEADERSHIP LABORATORY VI (AF-ROTC)
+LEADERSHIP LABORATORY VI -(Air Force ROTC)

 This course (taken in conjunction with AFSC 311) provides you the opportunity to develop your fundamental management skills while planning and conducting cadet activities.
+Course only offered in the spring.
+Credit, none.